-Whenever flights are delayed or cancelled, it can be frustrating and inconvenient for passengers.
-However, the EU has a regulation 261 that helps protect passengers in such situations.
-Under EU 261/2004, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+Whenever flights get delayed or cancelled, it can be annoying and inconvenient for passengers.
+However, the EU has a regulation 261/2004 that helps protect passengers in such situations.
+According to EU 261/2004, if your flight is delayed or cancelled, the airline has to provide you with compensation and assistance.

 Passenger Rights Under EU 261/2004

-European Union Regulation 261 is the regulation that covers the rights of air passengers.
-Specifically, this law covers diverse cases, such as rebooking, delays, flight cancellations, etc., and requires airlines to handle individual cases with care and fairness.
-If the incident happens as a result of the airline’s fault, any passenger who underwent certain inconveniences is entitled to get compensation.
-In addition, passengers can receive certain benefits, which we will discuss further in the article.
+The EU 261 is the legislation that covers air passengers’ rights.
+In particular, this regulation covers diverse cases, including rebooking, delays, flight cancellations, etc., and obligates airlines to resolve individual cases with care and fairness.
+If the situation occurs as a result of the airline’s fault, any passenger who underwent certain inconveniences has a right to obtain compensation.
+Moreover, passengers can receive certain benefits, which we will discuss further in the article.

 Right to Compensation

-EU Regulation 261 encompasses rules concerning the process of compensation, including assistance to travelers affected by flight problems.
-Specifically, the amount of compensation you can expect to receive is up to 600 euros per passenger.
-This sum varies, according to your circumstances.
+The EU 261 contains regulations concerning the compensation process, including assistance for passengers experiencing flight problems.
+In particular, the amount of compensation you can expect to receive is up to 600 euros per person.
+This sum ranges, depending on your circumstances.

 Compensation for Jambojet Flight Cancellation

-First and foremost, passengers should be aware that the airline must inform them about the flight cancellation.
-In case the airline notifies you under fourteen days before the date of your flight and does not offer any alternative flight, the airline, according to the EU 261, must pay you compensation of 250 – 600 euros.
+First and foremost, passengers need to know that the airline must inform them about the cancellation of their flight.
+If the airline notifies you under fourteen days before the date of your flight and does not offer any alternative flight, the airline, according to the EU 261 regulation, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is offered an alternative flight but reaches his destination later than the original flight was supposed to, the passenger might be eligible for compensation.
+At the same time, if a passenger is provided with an alternative flight but reaches his destination later than the original flight was supposed to, the passenger might be entitled to compensation.
 The table below shows the airline’s obligations based on the duration of the delay:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |